Terran-Antipodes/terran-antipodes.github.io/LOTR/README.md

 The *Back* side tab allows the players to go back to previous steps.
 Technically, using this tab is a LOTR "no-no" - but... everyone makes mistakes (especially when first learning to play).

 Tips:
-  - The GameTracker, by default, remembers all the steps executed in the current game (right back to the initial setup), which players were active and which were eliminated, and who was the First Player.
+  - The GameTracker, by default, remembers all the steps executed in the current game (right back to the initial setup), which players were active and which were eliminated, and who was the First Player (see *Save extended history* under [*Options*](#options-tab) for limitations).
   - Though the players can go backwards through the game, there is no mechanism for going forward again.
-Once the *Back* side tab is used, any subsequent changes to the game (active/eliminated players, out-of-sequenct attacks, etc) are forgotten.
+Each time the *Back* side tab is used, any subsequent changes to the game (active/eliminated players, out-of-sequence attacks, etc) are forgotten.

 #### Load/Save

 This side tab appears at the bottom of the screen.
 It can be used to obtain a block of text that has all the information about the current game in an encoded format.
-By copying this text block and saving it to disk, the players can be sure that they will not lose their game information if, for whatever reason, the browser's internal storage is cleared.
+By copying this text block and saving it to disk, the players can be sure that they will not lose their game information if, for whatever reason, the browser's internal storage is cleared, or if they wish to use the GameTracker in a different browser or on a different device.

-At any time, the players can paste a copy of a previously stored coded block of text, and the GameTracker will instantly display the game at the point where the code was generated.
+At any time, the players can paste a copy of a previously stored coded block of text and the GameTracker will then display the game step at the point where the code was generated.

 Tips:
   - The *Load/Save* pop up will automatically display the save code for the current game and will automatically select the entire block for copying (or deleting).
   - When maunually selecting a block of text code to copy, take care to note that the entire block has been selected.
 Some methods of selecting blocks of text (e.g. double-clicking on the text) will, sometimes, not select the entire block.
 This will be the case if the block ends in one or more equals signs (=, ==).

 #### Skip tab

 At various points during the progression of the game, the red *Skip* tab will appear on the left side of the screen.
-The wording on the tab is dependent on the situation and player, but it always has the same purpose: to allow the players to jump past a set of steps.
+The wording on the tab is dependent on the situation and player, but it always has the same purpose: to allow the players to jump past a set of unnecessary steps.
 For instance, when the players reach the start of the Combat Phase, the *Skip* tab appears and reads "No Combat?".
 If the conditions of the game mean that no enemies will engage the players and the players will not be attacking, then the players may click on the *Skip* tab and jump directly to the Refresh Phase.

 #### Elimination

 During multi-player games, the GameTracker tracks which of the players is the round's First Player.
-It also cycles through the players during any set of steps that are to executed by each player in sequence (e.g. the Special Action Window, Combat).
+It also cycles through the players during any set of steps that are to be executed by each player in sequence (e.g. the Special Action Window, Combat).

-If a player is eliminated from the game (the player's heroes die, or the treat level rises to 50), the *Elimination* tab should be clicked to mark that player as no longer active.
-The GameTracker can then skip that player when determining the next player to perform a set of steps, and when the First Player token is to be passed.
+If a player is eliminated from the game (the player's heroes die, or the treat level rises to 50), the *Elimination* tab should be used to select a player to mark as no longer active.
+The GameTracker will then skip that player when determining the next player to perform a set of steps, and when the First Player token is to be passed.

-#### Out Of Sequence Enemy Attack
+#### Out Of Sequence Enemy / Player Attack

 If any card or card effects would cause an enemy to attack a player before, or after, the normal "Resolve Enemy Attacks" portion of the Combat Phase, then the players can click on the *Out Of Sequence Enemy Attack* tab to progress through the combat steps.

-Once the combat is resolved, the GameTracker returns to the step that was interrupeted by the attack.

-Tips:
-  - The GameTracker does not support the interruption of one Out Of Sequence attack by another.
-Should such a situation arise, the players will have to handle the interrupting interruption on their own (sorry).

-#### Out Of Sequence Player Attack

-If any card or card effects would allow a player to attack an enemy before, or after, the normal "Player Attacks" portion of the Combat Phase, then the players can click on the *Out Of Sequence Player Attack* tab to progress through the combat steps.
+Similarly, if any card or card effects would allow a player to attack an enemy before, or after, the normal "Player Attacks" portion of the Combat Phase, then the players can click on the *Out Of Sequence Player Attack* tab to progress through the combat steps.

 Once the combat is resolved, the GameTracker returns to the step that was interrupeted by the attack.